sejoonoh/GTA-Tensor/README.md

 Orthogonalization of Factor Matrices
 ---------------

-You can apply QR decompositions to output factor matrices and core tensor according to the main paper using MATLAB or other languages.
-Notice that current version of P-Tucker does not orthogonalize factor matrices and update a core tensor.
+You can apply QR decompositions to output factor matrices according to the main paper using MATLAB or other languages.
+Notice that current version of GTA does not orthogonalize factor matrices by default.